Michael-Grandel/re-education/applied-math/multivariable-calc/1-Vectors.md

 $$\vec a \mathsf{x}  \vec a = ? $$

-Well logically, we there are infinite vectors that are perpendicular to a singular vector... so the answer is either 0 or infinity I'd suppose.
+Well logically, there are infinite vectors that are perpendicular to a singular vector... so the answer is either 0 or infinity I'd suppose.

 If we plug into the equations we just derived, all the two terms being subtracted are equal, so they cancel.